Movember: Origins

 Seven Nightly News aired a story in 1999 including a group of young men in Adelaide, South Australia who coined the term "Movember" and the idea of growing moustaches for charity throughout the month of November.
 In the news report, members of the Adelaide-based "Movember Committee" explained how they came up with the idea for Movember one night in the pub.
 The group started with 80 men from Adelaide and soon became a nationwide phenomenon.
 They also aimed to raise money for the RSPCA through selling T-shirts in what they termed "Growing whiskers for whiskers".

 In 2004, an unrelated group in Melbourne organised an event where 30 men would grow a moustache for 30 days in order to raise awareness for prostate cancer and depression in men.
-Adam Garone, Travis Garone, Luke Slattery, and Justin (JC) Coughlin inspired 26 other friends with a desire to "bring back" the trend of growing moustaches, the movement was born.
+The movement was born when Adam Garone, Travis Garone, Luke Slattery, and Justin (JC) Coughlin inspired 26 other friends with a desire to "bring back" the trend of growing moustaches.
 The next year, nearly 500 people raised over $40,000 for the Prostate Cancer Foundation of Australia.
 At the time, it was the largest donation the PCFA had ever received.
 This group would later become the Movember Foundation charity.
 Three years after starting the Movember movement, the organization was granted official charity status in Australia.

 The Movember Foundation has since raised $174-million worldwide, after spreading to South Africa and Europe, reaching North America in 2006.
 In 2009, Movember obtained official charity status in the United States.
 In 2010, participants in the United States alone raised over $7.5 million.
 In 2012, 1.1 million people signed up to participate, raising upwards of $95 million.